The next cohort will run in January 2021. Enrollment will open in late November.

 - Will you give me feedback on my work?

 - Yes.
-Depending on your topic and how accessible it is to a general audience, I will of course be limited in what I can comment on authoritatively.
+Depending on your topic, I will of course be limited in what I can comment on authoritatively.
 But I will give feedback that draws on my knowledge of writing and pedagogy.